aiijazfatima/dev-heatwave-aws/create-dbs/create-dbs.md

-# Create MySQL HeatWave DB System  and add a HeatWave Cluster
+# Create Heatwave DB System  and add a HeatWave Cluster

 ## Introduction

-In this lab you will create a MySQL HeatWave DB System on AWS and add a HeatWave cluster to it.
+In this lab you will create a HeatWave DB System on AWS and add a HeatWave cluster to it.

 _Estimated Time:_ 15 minutes